Far right protest during Auschwitz camp liberation commemoration

-OSWIECIM, Poland (Reuters) - Dozens of Polish far right nationalists gathered at the Auschwitz concentration camp in Poland on Sunday to protest at the same time as officials and survivors marked the 74th anniversary of the camp’s liberation in an annual ceremony.
+OSWIECIM, Poland, Jan 27 (Reuters) - Dozens of Polish far right nationalists gathered at the Auschwitz concentration camp in Poland on Sunday to protest at the same time as officials and survivors marked the 74th anniversary of the camp’s liberation in an annual ceremony.

 The two parties gathered in different parts of the camp, now an open-air museum, and did not encounter each other.
 It was the first time the far right has held a protest at Auschwitz at the annual event, which is also International Holocaust Victims Remembrance Day.